- Project overview

 |Project partners :||SaferRwanda, Rwanda Women Network, UNHCR, ENEDOM (The´Energie Domestique SARL)|

-Exacerbating the situation is the fact that Rwanda hosts more than 70,000 refugees who have fled from violent clashes in Eastern Congo.
-Due to a lack of land and resources, the refugee situation adds to the pressure on natural resources, and especially the supply of fuel wood to the camps has become more and more difficult.
+Exacerbating the situation is the fact that Rwanda hosts more than 149,000 refugees who have fled from violent clashes in Eastern Congo and Burundi.
+Due to a lack of land and resources, the refugee situation adds to the pressure on natural resources.
 The long cooking time for beans and maize, which are the main staples provided in the camps, adds to the problem.

 Highly efficient wood stoves help reduce the demand for wood significantly and contribute to improving the living conditions of refugees.
 They also help in reducing the potential risk of conflict with the host communities by easing competition for the same resources.
 Since firewood is supplied by UNHCR and procured locally, reduced demand will make funds available for other activities.

 Additionally, the project provides skills training and income opportunities.
-In UNHCR camps, stove assembly and user training is done locally by refugees, whereas other partners employ mainly women in the bending, assembly and distribution of the stoves.
+Our partners employ mainly women in the bending, assembly and distribution of the stoves.
 User trainings and demonstrations also bring together households to share experiences, knowledge and cooking recipes.

 Lower fuel expenses enable the families to spend more on other essential needs. atmosfair subsidizes the stoves so that low-income households can also afford them.
 The stoves can also be paid off in instalments.

 To ensure the high efficiency and long service life (>10 years) of the stoves, high-quality materials (stainless steel) are used.
 The components are prefabricated in Germany and assembled in Rwanda.
 Every part that can be sourced locally is sourced locally.
 The pots included in the set are produced in Kigali.